This man is beloved, and rules another's soul."

 In Single Woman Seeks Good Man, likely to be said by less mature characters than the woman; in All Girls Want Bad Boys, the characters who say it are prone to have a better view than the girl, who is prone to dismiss it with You're Just Jealous.

-When one of the couple wonders "What do you see in me?" it's I Can't Believe a Guy Like You Would Notice Me.
+When one half of the couple wonders "What do you see in me?", it's I Can't Believe a Guy Like You Would Notice Me (when they first meet) or Insecure Love Interest (once they're dating).
 When the questioning comes up about a friendship, it's Loser Friend Puzzles Outsiders.
 When it's not the attraction but the relationship that leaves people wondering, see Nobody Thinks It Will Work.
 When the audience has its doubts about the relationship, see Why Would Anyone Take Him Back?.
 And when what she sees in him is a sucker who's gullible enough to fall for a Honey Trap, that's The Schlub Pub Seduction Deduction.

 See also (and closely related to): What's He Got That I Ain't Got?!

 - In A Certain Magical Index and A Certain Scientific Railgun, Kuroko Shirai is in love with Mikoto Misaka, but she's in love with Touma Kamijou.
 Kuroko doesn't understand why; she thinks he's just a dumb brute and is completely unaware that he saves the world a lot and has saved Mikoto and her sisters.